altmp/altv-docs/articles/changelogs/upcoming.md

 > ```yaml
 > - Connect to server via ipv6 adress
 > - resource deps with subfolder clientside
+> - memorybuffer method
+> - playermodel getter returned new value with a delay
 > ```

 ## Server